 Other knowledge building courses:

-- INVOLVE'S Learning for Involvement website - Search for new learning resources, training sessions and find information about training providers
+NIHR - Learning for Involvement website - Search for new learning resources, training sessions and find information about training providers

 The following resources will help you in planning for PPI at the earliest stages of your research design and development.